 Impose quantitative restrictions on ‘primary steel’ exports to rein in soaring domestic prices, EEPC India has said.

-Accordingly, the export promotion council urged the Centre on Tuesday to employ both tariffs as well as non-tariff measures in controlling steel prices.
+Accordingly, the export promotion council urged the Centre on Tuesday to employ tariffs and non-tariff measures in controlling steel prices.

 It cited that value-added steel products exported from India are becoming uncompetitive in the international market due to rising domestic prices of primary steel.